-$2018\mbox{--}\mbox{Pub.
-L. 115\mbox{--}282}$ renumbered section 555 of this title as this section.
+$2018\mathrm{--Pub}.$ L. $115\mathrm{-}282$ renumbered section 555 of this title as this section.

-§2926.
+§ 2926.
 Family child care providers

-(a) IN GENERAL.-Not less frequently than quarterly, the Commandant shall ensure that each family child care provider is subject to inspection.

-(b) RESPONSIBILITY FOR INSPECTIONS.-Of the quarterly inspections under subsection (a) each year-

-(1) 3 inspections shall be carried out by a representative of the Coast Guard installation served by the family child care provider concerned; and

-(2) 1 inspection shall be carried out by a representative of the Coast Guard child development services work-life programs.
+- (a) IN GENERAL.-Not less frequently than quarterly, the Commandant shall ensure that each family child care provider is subject to inspection. - (b) RESPONSIBILITY FOR INSPECTIONS.-Of the quarterly inspections under subsection (a) each - (1) 3 inspections shall be carried out by a representative of the Coast Guard installation served by the family child care provider concerned; and - (2) 1 inspection shall be carried out by a representative of the Coast Guard child development services work-life programs.